Architecture

 MainFastMCP server, tool calls

-Stderr Reader (per provider)Capture stderr into log buffer
+Stderr Reader (per MCP server)Capture stderr into log buffer

 Health WorkerPeriodic health checks